 Number of share subscription rights after extinguishment: 3,987 units (1,196,100 shares)

-For example, we understand Vision is actively pursuing external sales of its expertise in sales force automation (SFA), which was developed in-house and is presently used for its own sales.
-Having also built up in-house expertise and completed optimization of its RPA currently deployed for in-house call centers, the company intends to provide such solutions to other companies and monetize them accordingly.
+Vision has a variety of proprietary services developed in-house.
+For example, the company is engaged in the external sale of its expertise in sales force automation (SFA), which was developed in-house and is presently used in its own sales.
+The company has also built up expertise and completed optimization of its robotic process automation (RPA) that is deployed for in-house call centers; it provides such solutions to other companies and monetizes them accordingly.

-The cloud-based work attendance management system “VWS” and the business-oriented SNS “JANDI” are services that Vision developed in-house and that it now provides to its customers on a monthly-rate basis.
-The company employs an upstream strategy targeting key customers (startups and venture firms) as well as cross-selling and up-selling in line with the growth stage of its customers.
+In addition, Vision developed the VWS cloud-based work attendance management system and the JANDI social networking service for business users.
+The company provides these services (only the functions necessary for customers) over the cloud on a monthly-rate basis.
+The company employs an upstream strategy targeting startups, as well as cross-selling and up-selling in line with the growth stage of its customers.
 Vision operates the “Vision Business Market” general corporate support site for startup companies, which introduces and provides services required when starting or opening a business, services required for office or store operations, services required for moving, and other support services.
 The company arranges, rents and sells copiers, telephone lines, communication terminals, WiFi routers, and other telecommunications services.
 It also develops proprietary apps for functions such as sales support, which the company simultaneously offers to its customer as in-house services.
-As such, the company accumulates recurring revenue-type earnings by developing original teleworking and DX services and providing them over the cloud on a monthly fee basis (see details below).
+As such, the company accumulates recurring revenue-type earnings by developing original teleworking and DX services and providing them over the cloud on a monthly fee basis.

 The target of the second growth stage is the inbound market (overseas visitors to Japan).
-In 2015, the number of travelers to Japan exceeded 19.7mn thanks to a series of measures by the government to encourage tourism (such as a relaxation of visa requirements and an expansion of the duty-free system).
-It reached a record 31.9mn (+2.2% YoY) in 2019.
-The government wants to increase the number of visitors to Japan to 40mn by 2020 and 60mn by 2030.
-Vision, which estimates that the size of the potential market is now roughly JPY220.0bn (JPY7,000 in unit price x 31.9mn), expects that the market will continue to expand.
+In 2015, the number of travelers to Japan exceeded 19.73mn thanks to a series of measures by the government to encourage tourism (such as a relaxation of visa requirements and an expansion of the duty-free system).
+It reached a record 31.88mn (+2.2% YoY) in 2019.
+The government was targeting to increase the number of visitors to Japan to 40mn by 2020 and 60mn by 2030.
+Vision estimated the size of the market stood at about JPY220bn at end-2019 (JPY7,000 in unit price x 31.88mn users).
+At 60mn visitors, the market would stand at about JPY420bn (JPY7,000 in unit price x 60mn users).
+As a result of the pandemic, the number of visitors to Japan fell 87.1% YoY to 4.11mn in 2020 and 94.2% YoY to 0.24mn in 2021.

 The target of the third stage is the overseas market (travelers going from one overseas country to another).
 According to the United Nations World Tourism Organization (UNWTO), on a global basis, the number of such travelers now exceeds 1.3bn travelers per annum.
 Assuming a unit price of JPY7,000 per user puts the potential market size at over JPY9tn (JPY7,000 X 1.4bn users).
 The company has overseas subsidiaries for developing the business and procuring network access in regions with strong travel demand including in popular tourist destinations such as South Korea, Hawaii, Hong Kong, Singapore, Taiwan, the UK, Vietnam, Shanghai, France, and Italy.
 It also began operations in New Caledonia and the US (California) from 2016.
 Vision noted that presently Verizon Communications, Inc., a major US mobile carrier, has not rolled out overseas roaming services at a low flat-rate.
 Therefore, Vision believes that if customers become increasingly aware that they can use Vision’s flat-rate service overseas, it could see an uptick in user numbers.